St. Patrick's Cathedral (New York City): 21st century

 Under Cardinal Edward Egan, another renovation of the cathedral was planned in 2006 after chunks of rock started falling from the facade.
 The project was conducted between 2012 and 2015 at a cost of $177 million.
 The renovation was designed by Murphy Burnham & Buttrick and led by construction manager Structure Tone.
 The renovation involved cleaning the exterior marble, repairing stained-glass windows, painting the ceiling, and replacing the flooring and steps.
 In addition, the bronze doors were renovated and reinstalled.
 Work was completed by September 17, 2015, before Pope Francis visited the cathedral the next week.
 The scaffolding was removed in July 2016.
 The cathedral and the renovations were featured on WNET's television program Treasures of New York.

 The LPC approved a garage on the 50th Street side of the cathedral in late 2015.
 The garage was designed to provide a secure entrance for Cardinal Timothy M. Dolan.
 In 2017, MBB Architects and Structure Tone, Landmark Facilities Group, and P.W.
 Grosser completed a new geothermal system under St. Patrick's Cathedral, believed to be the largest in New York City.
 The gardens adjoining the cathedral to the north and south were excavated for the system's construction, and they were replanted after installation was complete.
 The same October, a shrine to the Lebanese Maronite Saint Charbel Makhlouf was dedicated at St. Patrick's Cathedral.
 The cathedral was temporarily closed for in-person Mass in 2020 during the COVID-19 pandemic in New York City.
 The pandemic severely reduced the cathedral's finances as much of its income came from donations at Mass and the archdiocese did not fund the cathedral's maintenance.
 It was reopened for full-capacity worship in May 2021.

+Following the rezoning of East Midtown in the late 2010s, the Archdiocese of New York began planning to sell the air rights attached to the cathedral's site.
+In December 2023, Citadel LLC and Vornado Realty Trust agreed to pay as much as $164 million for up to 525000 ft2 of the cathedral's air rights, which would be transferred to a site at 350 Park Avenue.
+Also in 2023, Adam Cvijanovic won a competition to paint a mural at St. Patrick's.
+Cvijanovic's mural, What's So Funny About Peace, Love, and Understanding, was installed in 2025; it is the largest artwork ever installed at the cathedral, as well as the first since the bronze doors in 1949.